waldinho/CV/README.md

 To do:

-- Add in AKQA stuff later.
+- Add in AKQA stuff later (bunnings and homebase).
 - Re-skin to align with new portfolio.